 Having specialist miner’s income protection in place means that you would still be able to bring in a percentage of your income even if you were laid up with an illness or injury, giving you vital breathing space to get back on your feet.

 How much should a miner pay for income protection insurance?

 Miners may have to pay a bit more than average to get income protection cover.
 But it all depends on the nature of your work and how much you earn.
 Figures from Payscale.com suggest the average incomes for various mining jobs:

-*These quotes are examples only and are based on a non-smoking 35-year-old male coal miner from NSW.
+These quotes are examples only and are based on a non-smoking 35-year-old male from NSW.
 Your actual quotes may differ from those shown.
-These quotes are accurate as of June 2017.
+These quotes are accurate as of November 2019.

 How can I find the right income protection policy for me?